LinkedEarth/governance/code-of-conduct.md

 3. Consider Impact vs. Intent.
 Disagreements, both social and technical, happen all the time and LinkedEarth is no exception.
 People perceive their own behaviors very differently than others perceive them.
 What motivates one person may cause stress for another.
 A few steps worth remembering include the following:

-* Other people do not see things the same way you do, do not feel the same as you, or interpret the world the way you do.
+* Other people do not see things the same way you do, do not feel the same as you, nor do they interpret the world the way you do.
 Consider different people’s perspectives on things like change, drive, structure, process, big picture, and small details.
-* Ask for feedback and listen to them.
+* Ask for feedback and listen to it.
-* Blaming each other doesn’t get us anywhere, while we can learn from mistakes to find better solutions.
+* Blaming each other doesn’t get us anywhere.
+We can learn from mistakes to find better solutions.

 4. Moderate your expectations.
 Please respect that community members choose how they spend their time in the project.
 A thoughtful question about your expectations is preferable to demands for another person's time.